techmehedi/techmehedi/README.md

 🚀 Current Work

-At present, I'm working on several personal projects that demonstrate my capabilities in Frontend.
+At present, I'm working on several personal projects that demonstrate my capabilities in Full stack development.
 These projects not only allow me to apply my skills in a practical setting but also provide opportunities for continuous learning and improvement.

 💡 Interests